 - Lighter eye color in the eye with miosis (heterochromia).

-- Less sweat on the side of your face with the miotic eye.
+- Less sweat on the side of your face with the miotic regard.

 Swelling inside the eye can make it difficult for the pupils to grow.
 Sometimes this happens if you have injured your eye.
-It can also be due to a condition called uveitis, which is swelling in the iris, the part that gives the eye its color, and the tissues around it.
+It can also be due to uveitis, which is swelling in the iris, the part that gives the eye its color, and the tissues around it.

 While many people with anterior uveitis are otherwise healthy, it can be associated with: